Kerri Anne Kedziora of Kedziora Systems to be Featured on Close Up Radio

 “Whenever we doubt ourselves we need to realize we do matter and are worthy of anything and everything we desire.
 We are built to progress at our own pace and all our imperfections help us explore our potential and capabilities.
 Dream big and we can achieve it all.”

-Close Up Radio will feature Becky Boudreau in an interview with Doug Llewelyn on Thursday June 2nd at 1pm EST
+Close Up Radio will feature Kerri Anne Kedziora in an interview with Doug Llewelyn on Thursday June 2nd at 1pm EST

 Listen to the show on BlogTalkRadio